Devise Profile Usernames

 We are going to generate a devise User model: rails generate devise User.

-To use name_of_person gem, we need to add two columns to the created Devise migration.
+To use name_of_person gem, we need to add two columns to the Devise migration we created.
 Add first_name and last_name somewhere within the database migration, then migrate with rails db:migrate:

 class DeviseCreateUsers < ActiveRecord::Migration[6.1]